 Object Description Port Members A check box is provided for each port of a private VLAN.
 When checked, port isolation is enabled on that port.
 When unchecked, port isolation is disabled on that port.
-By default, port isolation is disabled on all ports.
+By default, part isolation is disabled on all parts By default, port isolation is disabled on all ports.